 Applicants who have succeeded at the Personal Statement stage of the selection process will be invited for interview.
-From 2016, we are using a Multiple Mini Interview format for our interviews; a seven-station multiple assessment which will evaluate each candidate's skills and attributes and ensure that we select the best candidates for the Nursing and Midwifery professions.
+Since 2016, we have been using a Multiple Mini Interview format for our interviews; a seven-station multiple assessment which will evaluate each candidate's skills and attributes and ensure that we select the best candidates for the Nursing and Midwifery professions.

 This process assesses each candidate's non-cognitive abilities, such as empathy, integrity, teamworking and communication skills.
 These were identified by NIPEC as the key skills and attributes needed to be an exceptional nurse or midwife in the Gateway to Nursing project.